How to drive product adoption? Get 10+ tactics from our foolproof playbook

 Learn to manage churn with Retention Analysis

-There is a way to predict and manage churn, instead of just falling prey to it!
+There is a way to predict and manage churn instead of just falling prey to it!
 The answer is Retention Analysis.
-When you analyze your churn as comprehensively as this, you will notice trends in product/feature satisfaction.
-For example, does a certain segment have a higher churn rate than other groups?
+Research shows that as organizations reach a saturation point of roughly 305 SaaS apps per company, "feature fatigue" is a leading cause of churn.
+When you analyze your churn comprehensively, you will notice trends in product/feature satisfaction.

-As a result, Retention Analysis delivers insights on what is impacting user engagement, including the reasons why users decide to adopt your product – or why they don’t.
+As a result, Retention Analysis delivers insights on what is impacting user engagement, including the reasons why users decide to adopt your product—or why they don’t in favor of a competitor.

 How to drive product adoption like a pro